Approximating spaces of Nagata dimension zero by weighted trees: Introduction

+For the special case that \(X\) is a finite \(0\)-hyperbolic metric space, Gupta \cite{MR1958411} has proved a result similar to Theorem~\ref{thm:main1}; see Theorem~\ref{thm:gupta} below for the exact statement.
+We remark that for uncountable spaces \(X\), one cannot expect that \(X\) is bilipschitz equivalent to any weighted tree.
+Hence, the conclusion of Theorem~\ref{thm:main1} cannot be strengthened in general.
+This can be seen by considering the \(p\)-adic integers (see Example~\ref{ex:2-adic-numbers}).

-\begin{theorem} Suppose that \(X\) is a metric space which has Nagata dimension zero with constant \(c\).
-Then there exists a weighted tree which is \(8c\)-bilipschitz equivalent to a dense subset of \(X\).
-If \(c=1\), then the factor \(8\) is the best possible. \end{theorem} A related result concerning finite \(0\)-hyperbolic metric spaces has been established by Gupta in \cite{MR1958411}.
-Roughly speaking, Nagata dimension is a variant of Gromov's asymptotic dimension taking into account local and global properties of the metric space (see \cite{MR1253544}, \cite{MR2423966}).
+Roughly speaking, Nagata dimension is a variant of Gromov's asymptotic dimension taking into account local and global properties of the metric space (see \cite{MR2423966}, \cite{MR1253544}).
 The following definition is due to Assouad (see \cite{MR651069}).
-Assouad's work is closely related to earlier work of Nagata \cite{MR105081} on the dimension theory of metric spaces.
+We remark that Assouad's work is closely related to earlier work of Nagata \cite{MR105081} on the dimension theory of metric spaces.

 \begin{definition} A metric space \(X\) has \textit{Nagata dimension zero with constant} \(c\) if for all real numbers \(s>0\), \(X\) admits a covering \(\mathcal{B}_s\) with \(\diam(B)\leq cs\) for every \(B\in \mathcal{B}_s\) and \(d(B, B')> s\) for all distinct \(B\), \(B'\in \mathcal{B}_s\). \end{definition}